vonglasow/atoum-documentation/source/en/launch_test.rst

    $ ./bin/atoum -bf path/to/bootstrap/file

 .. note::
-   Un fichier de bootstrap n'est pas un fichier de configuration et n'a donc pas les mêmes possibilités.
+   A bootstrap file is not a configuration file and therefore does not have the same opportunities.

-Dans un fichier de configuration, atoum est configurable via la variable $runner, qui n'est pas définie dans un fichier de ``bootstrap``.
+In a configuration file, atoum is configurable via the $runner variable, which is not defined in a ``bootstrap`` file.

 De plus, ils ne sont pas inclus au même moment, puisque le fichier de configuration est inclus par atoum avant le début de l'exécution des tests mais après le lancement des tests, alors que le fichier de ``bootstrap``, s'il est défini, est le tout premier fichier inclus par atoum proprement dit.
-Enfin, le fichier de ``bootstrap`` peut permettre de ne pas avoir à inclure systématiquement le fichier scripts/runner.php ou l'archive PHAR de atoum dans les classes de test.
+Finally, the ``bootstrap`` file can allow to not have to systematically include the scripts/runner.php file or atoum PHAR archive in test classes.

-Cependant, dans ce cas, il ne sera plus possible d'exécuter directement un fichier de test directement via l'exécutable PHP en ligne de commande.
+However, in this case, it will not be possible to directly execute a test file directly from the PHP executable in command line.

-Pour cela, il suffit d'inclure dans le fichier de ``bootstrap`` le fichier scripts/runner.php ou l'archive PHAR de atoum et d'exécuter systématiquement les tests en ligne de commande via scripts/runner.php ou l'archive PHAR.
+To do this, simply include in the ``bootstrap`` the file scripts/runner.php or PHAR archive of atoum and systematically execute tests by command line via scripts/runner.php or 'PHAR archive.

-Le fichier de ``bootstrap`` doit donc au minimum contenir ceci:
+Therefore, the "bootstrap" file must at least contain this:

 .. code-block:: php